top of page

 • Informs prioritisation and sequencing

-3.5 Pillar 5: Strategy & Culture
+3.5 Strategy and Culture

 Even where technical capability exists, organisational readiness may not.

-• clarity of AI vision and intent
+• Clarity of AI vision and intent

-• leadership alignment and sponsorship
+• Leadership alignment and sponsorship

-• cultural openness to change and experimentation
+• Cultural openness to change and experimentation

-• trust, transparency, and communication around AI
+• Trust, transparency and communication around AI

 Benefits: